Marie-Louise von Motesiczky

-Marie-Louise von Motesiczky (October 24, 1906 – June 10, 1996) was an Austrian painter who lived in Britain from 1939 onwards, becoming a naturalised subject in 1948.
+Marie-Louise von Motesiczky (24 October 1906 – 10 June 1996) was an Austrian-born British painter.
+She lived in Britain from 1939 onwards, and became a naturalised subject in 1948.

 Early life

-Marie-Louise von Motesiczky was born in Vienna in 1906 to Edmund von Motesiczky (1866-1909) and Henriette von Lieben (1882-1978).
-Edmund was the illegitimate son of Franz Ritter von Hauer (1822-99), Director of the Naturhistorisches Museum in Vienna, but was given the surname of his mother's husband Matthias Motesiczky and partly brought up by the family of the conductor Franz Schalk.
+Marie-Louise von Motesiczky was born in Vienna in 1906 to Edmund von Motesiczky (1866–1909) and Henriette von Lieben (1882–1978).
+Edmund was the illegitimate son of Franz Ritter von Hauer (1822–1899), Director of the Naturhistorisches Museum in Vienna, but was given the surname of his mother's husband Matthias Motesiczky and partly brought up by the family of the conductor Franz Schalk.
 Edmund had considerable musical talent, becoming a gifted (amateur) cellist.
 Her mother, Henriette von Lieben, came from one of the most wealthy and cultured families in the Habsburg Empire.
 They had donated many of the artworks in the Kunsthistorisches Museum, and, in their palatial salon opposite the opera, Hugo von Hofmannsthal had read his first poems.
 Their own art collection at the family's country estate in Hinterbrühl was formidable.
 In order to marry Henriette, who was Jewish, in 1903, Edmund von Motesiczky renounced Catholicism to enter the Protestant Church, which Henriette did likewise.
-Their two children Karl Motesiczky (1904-43) and Marie-Louise were baptised as Lutherans.
+Their two children Karl Motesiczky (1904–1943) and Marie-Louise were baptised as Lutherans.

 The von Liebens were steeped in the social and intellectual life of Vienna as well as having an impact on the early history of psychoanalysis.
 Marie-Louise's grandmother Anna von Lieben (née Todesco), was one of Sigmund Freud's patients in the 1890s, referred to under the pseudonym of ‘Cäcilie M’.
 Henriette’s family divided their time between central Vienna and the Villa Todesco at Hinterbrühl in the Wienerwald south-west of Vienna, where Marie-Louise was to spend the summers of her childhood and early adult life.